Strikers in the football team are remembered more than, say, goalkeepers and defenders. Strikers ‘close’, and spectators crave that-goals.

 Teamwork

 Unfortunately, the average stellar seller is a loner.
 So teamwork, in this instance, does not necessarily mean working with fellow (sales) team mates but with indispensable parties to the sale.
 Strikers in the football team are remembered more than, say, goalkeepers and defenders.
 Strikers ‘close’, and spectators crave that-goals.
 But strikers are not lone rangers and would fail miserably if the other ten-odd players (and unsung heroes) did not pull their weight.
 Equally, the salesperson should not forget the unsung heroes in the sale.
-The technicians who installed the software; the supply chain team that ensured timely delivery; the clerk who ordered the cheque book, etc. All these made the super striker salesman score.
+Generally referred to as back office, these are the technicians who installed the software; the supply chain team that ensured timely delivery; the clerk who ordered the cheque book, etc. All these made the super striker salesman score.
 For a continual seamless synergy and winning, it is in his interest to have them on his team, by recognising their efforts.

 Check out our short courses and other services here.
 If you would like to have your sales team sell more, we can help.
 In order for us to do so we propose a free consultation meeting or a call.
 If in agreement please complete the form below and we will get in touch after receiving your details, none of which will be public.
 Thank you.